Transportation Planning

 The federal government provides technical assistance and oversight, and it requires states to incorporate citizen participation.
 At the regional level, metropolitan planning organizations plan for federal transportation investment and conduct regional planning.
 State transportation departments participate in the regional process and prepare statewide long-range transportation plans.
 Localities develop and maintain public infrastructure and often participate in state and regional planning processes.

 When done well, this transportation planning process includes meaningful community input.
 This includes from people with a wide range of backgrounds, incomes, ages, and ability levels.
 It is not enough to inform the public of decisions made, nor is it sufficient to post an announcement for a public meeting and hope residents show up.
 The public needs adequate notice of meetings scheduled at reasonable times.
-And planners and community leaders must make efforts to ensure that historically disadvantaged groups, such as communities of color and people with disabilities, have an opportunity to influence planning and investment decisions.
+And planners and community leaders must ensure that groups that are discriminated against, such as communities of color and people with disabilities, have an opportunity to influence planning and investment decisions.

 TRANSPORTATION PLANNING: Policy